SukkoPera/avr-fusebit-doctor/README.md

 > Any usage of this project in commercial/profit purposes is prohibited.

 They are a bit vague but they seem to match [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1) pretty well, so I think that can be used whenever a formal license is needed.

+Note that the firmware sources are not available.
+They have never been disclosed as far as I know.

 ## FAQ – Frequently Asked Questions (and Answers)